land acknowledgement

 my personal acknowledgements

 I have been inspired by one of my mentors, Paul Robinson, who characterized core values as chosen freely, from among alternatives, after consideration of consequences, prized and cherished, publicly affirmed, acted upon and part of a definite pattern of action.
 A single act alone does not constitute a core value; wishing and acting are not the same.
-Paul’s reminder stays with me: “It is a lifelong pursuit to arrive at clarity in alignment with your values.
-If you stand up for your values, they will stand up for you.”
+Paul’s reminder stays with me:

 core values